-“Throughout the pandemic we’ve been working with our clients to ensure they access all the help they can in the correct way to ensure they avoid any penalties or repayments.
+“Throughout the pandemic, we’ve been working with our clients to ensure they access all the help they can in the correct way to ensure they avoid any penalties or repayments.
 However, we’re also on hand to help any businesses that are being investigated by HMRC,” says Peter.

 Robinson+co offers comprehensive insurance to clients covering all the associated costs of dealing with such investigations on their behalf.
-The company, who celebrated 90 years in business last year, has around 2000 clients across Cumbria.
+The company, which celebrated 90 years in business last year, has around 2000 clients across Cumbria.